juanmirod/isometric-game/design-decisions-log.md

 - **State Management**: Introduced an `isMoving` flag to prevent the NPC from starting a new movement while a tween is in progress.
 - **Coordinate Conversion**: Added an `isometricToMap` function to convert the sprite's screen coordinates back to map coordinates, which is necessary for the continuous depth sorting.
 - **Testing**: Updated the existing tests to account for the new tween-based movement and added new tests to verify the correct behavior of the `isometricToMap` function.

+## 20/07/2025 (Correction)

+Design problem: The initial attempt to create 3D terrain resulted in tiles that looked like floating platforms or "parking buildings."
+The sides of the tiles were not being rendered with the correct isometric perspective.

+Design solution: Refactored the terrain rendering logic in `js/main.js` to correctly render 3D tiles:

+- **Tile Containers**: Each tile (top and sides) is now created as a single container.
+This ensures that all parts of a tile are grouped and depth-sorted together, solving the sorting issues.
+- **Isometric Side Rendering**: The logic for drawing the tile sides was corrected to follow the proper isometric perspective, giving the tiles a solid, 3D block appearance.
+- **Simplified Depth Sorting**: By using containers, the depth sorting was simplified to just setting the depth of the container based on its y-coordinate, which is a more robust and accurate method for isometric projections.

+## 20/07/2025 (Final, definitive correction)

+Design problem: After several attempts, the 3D terrain rendering was still flawed, with incorrect geometry and inconsistent shading that created visual artifacts.

+Design solution: A complete rework of the wall rendering logic in `js/main.js` was implemented to finally achieve a correct and visually appealing 3D terrain:

+- **Corrected Isometric Geometry**: The vertex coordinates for all four faces of the tile walls were recalculated to accurately reflect the isometric perspective.
+This fixed all geometric distortions and ensures that the tiles now look like solid, correctly-shaped blocks.
+- **Consistent Shading**: The shading for each wall face (NE, NW, SE, SW) was made consistent, with proper light and dark tones to give a convincing illusion of depth and a single light source.
+- **Robust and Final Implementation**: This solution is the result of a thorough analysis of the isometric projection and corrects all previous flaws.
+The terrain now renders as a seamless, solid, and visually coherent 3D environment.